-I also edited some well-known books such as Predictable Results in Unpredictable Times by Stephen R. Covey (Dunamis Consulting, Indonesian version) and Real English for Senior High School students (for Indonesian students) by Peter James.
+Meanwhile, she edited some well-known books such as Predictable Results in Unpredictable Times by Stephen R. Covey (Dunamis Consulting, Indonesian version) and Real English for Senior High School students (for Indonesian students) by Peter James.

-My articles ranging from Rohingya refugee, human rights violence on Papua, violence on women and children, education, forest fire and environmental issue, street children and social problems, migrant workers, women and narcotics, and many more.
+Her articles ranging from Rohingya refugee, human rights violence on Papua, violence on women and children, education, forest fire and environmental issue, street children and social problems, migrant workers, women and narcotics, and many more.

 email me at email@example.com